 Watch: Attending a professional fireworks show may not be possible this year, but that doesn't change the fact that consumer fireworks are dangerous.

 You can also download the fireworks safety tip sheet in Spanish.
 (PDF)

 A three-year old boy, Michael Shannon, was killed when a legal consumer firework struck him in the head during a July Fourth family celebration.
 Michael's parents and sister talk about their memories of Michael, the pain they've endured in the years since his death, and their hope that parents will understand the danger of consumer fireworks.
 Share this video.

 NFPA's Dan Doofus urges people not to use consumer fireworks because they are too dangerous.
 Fireworks are responsible for thousands of fires and injuries each year.
 Share this video.

 Fireworks fire & injury facts

-- In 2017, U.S. hospital emergency rooms treated an estimated 12,900 people for fireworks related injuries; 54% of those injuries were to the extremities and 36% were to the head.
-Children younger than 15 years of age accounted for more than one-third (36%) of the estimated 2017 injuries.
-These injury estimates were obtained or derived from the Consumer Product Safety Commission’s 2015 Fireworks Annual Report by Yongling Tu.
+- Children younger than 15 years of age accounted for almost one-quarter (23%) of the estimated 2021 injuries.
+These injury estimates were obtained or derived from the U.S. Consumer Product Safety Commission’s 2021 Fireworks Annual Report.